hamishmack/ghci-fork/README.md

 ```

 The `slotName` identifies where the thread id is to be stored (any
-combination of `isAlphaNum` charaters or `'_'`).
+combination of `isAlphaNum` characters or `'_'`).

-To stop a thread just use replace it with something that terminates:
+To stop a thread just replace it with something that terminates:

 ``` Haskell
 > :fork slotName return ()